spiral/docs/dbal/reader.md

     dump($table->getName());
 }
 ```
-> Attention, all database level table operation will automatically use dtaabase level table prefix.
+> Attention, all database level table operation will automatically use database level table prefix.

 ## Working with DBAL\Table
 Once you received instance of `Table`, following operations (besides query builders) available for you: